kaylajordan11/hello-world/README.md

   <strong> 1 <strong> <small> pie crust <small>

-  <p1>1.
-Heat oven to 425. mix all filling ingredients and pour it into the pie crust.<p2>
+  <li> 1.
+Heat oven to 425. mix all filling ingredients and pour it into the pie crust. <li>
-  <p3>2.
-Bake for 15 minutes then turn the heat down 350 degreese and bake for an aditional 40 - 50 minutes.<p3>
+  <li> 2.
+Bake for 15 minutes then turn the heat down 350 degreese and bake for an aditional 40 - 50 minutes. <li>
-  <p4>3.
-Let it cool for 2 hours.<p4>
+  <li> 3.
+Let it cool for 2 hours. <li>
-  <p5>4.
-Store in the refigerator.<p5>
+  <li> 4.
+Store in the refigerator.<li>